piglovski/alzheimers/README.md

-# alzheimers
+# Alzheimers Analysis

-Doing analysis and machine learning on the MRI and Alzheimers Magnetic Resonance Imaging Comparisons of Demented and Nondemented Adults Dataset
+#### Doing analysis and machine learning on the MRI and Alzheimers Magnetic Resonance Imaging Comparisons of Demented and Nondemented Adults Dataset